Abhira people

+The Abhira people (Devanagari: आभीर) were a legendary people mentioned in ancient Indian epics and scriptures.
+A historical people of the same name are mentioned in the Periplus of the Erythraean Sea.
+The Mahabharata describes them as living near the seashore and on the bank of the Sarasvati River, near Somnath in Gujarat and in the Matsya region also.

 History

 Sunil Kumar Bhattacharya says that the Abhiras are mentioned in the first-century work of classical antiquity, the Periplus of the Erythraean Sea.
 He considers them to be a race rather than a tribe.
-Scholars such as Ramaprasad Chanda believe that they were Indo-Aryan peoples. but others, such as Romila Thapar, believe them to have been indigenous.
+Scholars such as Ramaprasad Chanda believe that they were Indo-Aryan peoples.
+But others, such as Romila Thapar, believe them to have been indigenous.
 The Puranic Abhiras occupied the territories of Herat; they are invariably juxtaposed with the Kalatoyakas and Haritas, the peoples of Afghanistan.

-According to Jayant Gadkari tribes such as Vrusni, Andhaka, Satvatas and Abhiras after a period of long conflicts came to be known as Yadavas.

-In the Padma-puranas and certain literary works, the Abhiras are referred to as belonging to the race of Krishna.

-There is no certainty regarding the occupational status of the Abhiras, with ancient texts sometimes referring to them as warriors, pastoral and cowherders but at other times as plundering tribes.

-Along with the Vrishnis, the Satvatas and the Yadavas, the Abhiras were followers of the Vedas, who worshipped Krishna, the head and preceptor of these tribes.
+There is no certainty regarding the occupational status of the Abhiras, with ancient texts sometimes referring to them as pastoral cowherders, but at other times as plundering tribes.
+Along with the Vrishnis, the Satvatas, and the Yadavas, the Abhiras were followers of the Vedas, and worshipped Krishna, the head and preceptor of these tribes.
+In the Padma-puranas and certain literary works, these herds were known as ayars in Tamil, as they were known as Ahirs and Abhiras in North India.

-In archaeological inscriptions Abhiras are mentioned as belonging to the race of Lord Krishna.
-According to K. P. Jayaswal the abhiras of Gujarat are the same race as Rastrikas of Emperor Asoka and Yadavas of the Mahabharatha.

 Rule of the Konkan

 From 203 to 270 the Abhiras ruled over the whole of the Deccan Plateau as a paramount power.
-The Abhiras were the immediate successors of the Satavahanas.
+The Abhiras could also be the successors of the Satvahanas.

-Nepali branch

-Before the 12th century, an Ahir dynasty ruled some areas in what is now Nepal.
-According to Gopalarājvamshāvali, the genealogy of ancient Gopala dynasty compiled circa 1380s, Nepal is named after Nepa, a cowherd who is believed to have founded the Nepali branch of the Abhiras.

 Connection to modern Ahirs

 According to Ganga Ram Garg, the modern-day Ahir caste are descendants of Abhira people and the term Ahir is the Prakrit form of the Sanskrit term Abhira.
 Bhattacharya says that the terms Ahir, Ahar and Gaoli are current forms of the word Abhira.
-This view gets support in many writings.

-M. S. A. Rao and historians such as P. M. Chandorkar and T. Padmaja have explained that epigraphical and historical evidence exists for equating the Ahirs with the ancient Abhiras and Yadava tribe.
+M. S. A. Rao and historians such as P. M. Chandorkar and T. Padmaja have explained that epigraphical and historical evidence exists for equating the Ahirs with the ancient Abhiras.

-Legendary figures in Hinduism

-Two major Hindu goddess are said to be associated with the Abhira tribe.

-As a goddess, Gayatri is the personified form of popular Vedic hymn, Gayatri Mantra.
-According to the medieval Sanskrit text Padma Purana, the storm god Indra brought Gayatri, an Abhira girl, to Pushkar to help Brahma in a yajna, a ritual sacrifice.
-During the ceremony she became Brahma's second wife.

-Historian Ramaprasad Chanda argued in 1916 that the goddess Durga evolved from "syncretism of a mountain-goddess worshiped by the dwellers of the Himalaya and the Vindhyas", a deity of the Abhiras conceptualised as a war-goddess.